<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="true">https://rinaldofesta.com/thoughts/the-missing-cockpit.html</guid>

 <description>I run six or seven projects at any given time.
-Each one has at least one AI agent running in a terminal.
+Each one has at least one AI agent running in a terminal: Claude Code, sometimes Aider, sometimes something else.
 They read files, write code, run tests, ask me questions.
-All at once.
-And I have no idea what any of them are doing.</description>
+All at once.</description>

 </item>